frankzhao/SubmissionApp/README.md

 To run the tests, first run `rake db:test:prepare`, then run `rspec`.
 You should see lots of pretty green lines.

-I've tested this on my Mac running OS 10.9, with Ruby 2.0.0.
+I've tested this on the following machines:

-Later today, I'll try to install this on another Mac and see where the tricky parts are.
+- Mac OS 10.9 basically before every commit
+- Mac OS 10.8: 10 Jan 2014

 TODO: get it running on a Linux server.

 # Usage